 No cross, no crown.
-How can one be strong in the Lord
+How can one be strong in the Lord without trials.

-without trials.
 To have strength, we must have exercise.
 To have strong faith, we must be placed in circumstances where our faith will be called forth.
 The apostle Paul, just before his martyrdom, exhorted Timothy, "Be thou partaker of the afflictions of the gospel, according to the power of God."
-It is though much tribulation we enter the kingdom of God.
+It is through much tribulation we enter the kingdom of God.
 Our Saviour was tried in every possible way, and yet he triumphed in God continually.
-It is our privilege to be strong in the strength of God under all circumstances, and to glory in the cross of Christ. p.
-98, Para.
-1, [210T].
+It is our privilege to be strong in the strength of God under all circumstances, and to glory in the cross of Christ.